I am an experienced developer. A normal person that can tackle development problems in my experienced area just like

-And that's what make you so different.
+And that's what makes you so different.
 You ask

 why more than the others, you learn more about the

 reason than a

 solution.
-And belive me or not, it's easier to think than you actually are.
-You can only learn it when you facing just enough
+You can only learn them when you facing just enough

-awesomeness and just way too much of them.
-This process take time, and those time, luckily you've already been through.
+awesomeness or maybe just way too much of them.
+This process takes time, and those time, luckily you've already been through.

 You think about the problem, and scope it

 awesomecan't help you to ensure a macro scope success (vise versa).

-You understand changing is always necessary, and by this scope, this is the best you can do.
-Though at the same time you also take scope changes in mind and think about how you can adopt that changes in an easier way.
+You understand changing is always necessary, and by the scope, this is the best you can do.
+Though at the same time you also take scope changes in mind and think about how you can adopt that changes in a relatively easy way.

-You realise Software Engineering is an Engineering problem
+You realize what Software Engineering dealing is an engineering problem

-Although you still think building a software is somewhat like painting on a wall, you admire it, the wildness and art sense really help you to build a zero to one thing.
-But if you are not doing zero to one, there are a lot of daily routine waiting for you.
-You need to continue your success through one to one point four point twenty.
+Although you still think building software is somewhat like painting on a wall, you admire it, the wildness and art sense really help you to build a zero to one thing.
+But if you are not doing zero to one, there is a lot of daily routines waiting for you.
+You need to continue your success through 1 to 1.423

-You are not going to allow breaking a building by just a peronal prefrence of windows, though you still agree some beautiful wall painting that will delight the world.
+You are not going to allow breaking a building by just a personal preference of window choices, though you still agree on some beautiful wall painting that will delight the world.

-You know what it will be built and will end-up with ten of the others.
-And what was there affact what will/can be there.
+You know what it will be built and will end up with ten of the others.
+And what was there affects what will/can be there.

-You also know a right tool is the key to bring success to the development team.
-You value right tools as well as right person.
-There is nothing called personal preference, personal preference only resisted in personal preference setting page.
-You don't want the overall failure come from a single im-professional tool choice.
+You also know the right tool is the key to bringing success to the development team.
+You value the right tools as well as the right person.
+There is nothing called personal preference, personal preference is only resisted on the personal preference setting page.
+You don't want the overall failure to come from a single im-professional tool choice.

 You care about people

-Those experience all together make you a unique, un replacable force in a company.
-Smart young people are good, but what you have, can always help them beeing much better.
+Those experiences all together make you a unique, undefeatable force in the world.
+Smart young people are good, but what you have, can always make them better.